seatable/seatable-scripts/manual/python/sql.md

 NULL value is distinct from 0.
 It represents a missing value.
 The following values are treated as NULL:

+* Empty cells in a table is treated as NULL.
 * Values which cannot be converted to the column type will be treated as NULL.
 * Empty strings ("") will be treated as NULL too.
 This is different from standard SQL.
 * Lists are treated as NULL based on the rules described in the "List Types" section.